Making Windows XP Start Faster

 3. Click to restart

 If only it was so easy!
-But actually, it's not so hard to take action on those items I listed above.
+But actually, it's really not so hard to take action on the items I listed above.
+You don't need a degree in computer science, a slide rule, an oscilloscope or any power tools.
+You might need a screwdriver.
+But maybe not, we'll see.
 Here's the scoop on how to implement each step.

 Apply Windows Updates

-If you run Windows and you use the Internet, you simply MUST stay up to date with the system patches that come out in response to the privacy and security exploits that are discovered every week.
-Failure to do so is an open invitation to hackers and crackers to invade your privacy and enslave your computer in a spam spewing network.
-To get the latest fixes and configure your system for automatic updates, open Internet Explorer, click on Tools, then Windows Update.
+If you run Windows and you use the Internet, you simply MUST stay up to date with the Windows system patches from Microsoft, that come out in response to the privacy and security exploits that are discovered every week.
+Failure to do so is an open invitation to hackers and crackers to invade your privacy and enslave your computer with viruses and spyware.
+To get the latest Windows fixes, open Internet Explorer, click on Safety, then Windows Update.

 Clean out Viruses and Malware

 Are you running a good anti-virus program, with automatic updates?
-Have you scanned your system for spyware, adware and other unwanted pests?
-If not, see my articles How can I avoid computer viruses? and Spy, Counter-Spy for details on how to protect yourself from those risks.
+Have you scanned your system for spyware and other unwanted pests?
+If not, see my article about free anti-virus programs for details on how to protect yourself from those risks.
 Viruses and malware can slow down your system a LOT, because they use your resources to generate popup ads, send spam, and often interfere with the operation of good programs.

 Remove Unnecessary Software